hpc-carpentry/tuning_lammps/_episodes/04-lammps-bottlenecks.md

 >
 > Note that, in this case,
 > the time spent in solving the `Pair` part is quite low as compared to the `Neigh`
 > part.
-What do you thank about that may have caused such an outcome?
+What do you think may have caused such an outcome?
 >
 > > ## Solution
 > > This kind of timing breakdown generally indicates either there is something wrong